MSc (Psychology), MA (Psychotherapy), MBPsS, UKCP Accredited

 Areas of counselling I deal with

-The introductory meeting is an opportunity for us to explore what has brought you to therapy and allows us to get a sense for how it might be to work together.
-If we proceed to regular therapy sessions together, then we will meet weekly, typically at the same appointment time.
+Our first meeting together is an opportunity for us to explore what has brought you to therapy, and allows us to get a sense for how it might be to work together.
+There is no obligation to start working together after this meeting, and there is space in the days afterwards to reflect before committing to a course of therapy.